About

 The hospital was also going to move to a new commercially run system, with bedside televisions and radios for most beds at the County Hospital.
 These were bad times for us as we were not on the air and had to wait to find out if, and when, we could be included on this service.
 Many of the radio’s members moved on to other things during this time and we lost many people who could not wait to go back on air.
 Our newly refurbished studios, however, were a great improvement to previous times.

-Now with two new studios, more members, and a computer system enabling us to be on air 24 hours a day, which keeps the station in action when no presenters are present, things are brighter than ever!
+Now with new studios, more members, and a computer system enabling us to be on air 24 hours a day, which keeps the station in action when no presenters are present, things are brighter than ever!

 Each year volunteers from the station attend many events around the county raising funds to keep the station on the air.
 Our volunteers efforts provide the majority of the funds to keep the station on the air.